 I'm not here to reinvent avocado toast.
 I'm not here to encourage you to eat more of it.
 Avocado toast has been here long enough for all of us to have worked it into our own intimate breakfast/lunch/snax4dinner rotations according to our own tastes.
-If you're like me, it's not so much a regular habit as one of convenience: you'll make it if you've got a quarter of an avocado lying around and the most expedient way to properly dispatch the remainder of this $4 fruit is to inelegantly smear it on bread and be done with it.
+If you're like me, it's not so much a regular habit as one of convenience: you'll make it if you've got a quarter of an avocado lying around and the most expedient way to properly dispatch it is to inelegantly smear it on bread and be done with it.

-And when this happens, it's fine.
+When this happens, it's fine.
 Perfectly serviceable in a pinch.
-Good, even.
+Good, even!
 But it's not memorable, and no artful twirling or geometric undulations of avocado slices will make it so.

-You see, to go through the trouble of smashing and mounding what is, pound for pound, one of the most expensive toppings for a humble slice of toast without any thought to what the avocado's flavor wants, is a regrettable, if slight, misuse of resources.
+You see, to go through the trouble of smashing and mounding what is, pound for pound, one of the most expensive toppings for a humble slice of toast without any thought to what the avocado's flavor wants, is a regrettable misuse of resources.

 In the immortal words of your second favorite Wham song, if you're gonna do it, do it right.

 And the best part: much like the lonely quarter avocado that got us here in the first place, the ideal accompaniments are likely already things you've got lying around.
 With its smooth fullness, avocado wants brightness and kick.
 In moments of less-than-perfect ripeness, its tight green flavor may want the lush, round quality it hasn't quite locked in yet.

 Here's what your avocado toast needs, in this order: a generous squeeze of lemon; a drizzle of olive oil; flaky or coarse salt; freshly ground black pepper.
 Bonus points if you make little shingle shapes in the smoothed avocado with your knife to catch the lemon and olive oil and keep everyone on board.